BAK2K3/CIRPG/TESTING.md

 **Outcome: Pass**

-**User Story:** 2c – As a Site User, I want to be able to recover my password, so that I can recover access to my account.
+### User Story 2c: As a Site User, I want to be able to recover my password, so that I can recover access to my account.

 **Acceptance Criteria:** A site user should be able to reset their password using their email address.